boyangshang/PythonWSE/README.md

 USAGE
 ---------------
-Then one can use this wrapper in Python 3 as follows.
+One can use this wrapper in Python 3 as follows.

 ```python
 import myWSE